Skip to Content

 Reducing Stress During Feeding

-Now that your snake is chowing down on frozen food, you can focus on creating a calm feeding environment to reduce snake stress and promote healthy eating habits.
+Now that your snake is chowing down on frozen food, knowing how to tell if a snake is full through signs like a visible midsection bulge when is a snake full, you can focus on creating a calm feeding environment to reduce snake stress and promote healthy eating habits.
 Here are some tips to achieve that:

 • Enclosure Impact: Cover the enclosure during feeding time to create a cozy and secure space.
 You can also use an opaque enclosure or add extra hiding spots to make your snake feel extra comfortable and less exposed.